-The designated safeguarding lead will regularly and effectively communicate with the Headteacher, all low level concerns reported to them, along with the outcome of the concern.
-This is to ensure there is appropriate scrutiny and analysis of information in order to agree at what point a series of low level concerns or a pattern of behaviour would escalate and meet the threshold set out in section 15 of this policy and part 4 of Keeping Children Safe in Education 2021.
+The Headteacher will regularly review all low level concerns reported to them, along with the outcome of the concern.
+This is to ensure there is appropriate scrutiny and analysis of information in order to agree at what point a series of low level concerns or a pattern of behaviour would escalate and meet the threshold set out in section 15 of this policy and part 4 of Keeping Children Safe in Education 2023.

 Low level concerns will not be included in references unless they relate to an issue which would normally be included in a reference.
-Paragraph 423 of Keeping Children Safe in Education specifies: "However, where a low-level concern (or group of concerns) has met the threshold for referral to the LADO and found to be substantiated, it should be referred to in a reference."
+Paragraph 441 of Keeping Children Safe in Education specifies: "Schools and colleges should only provide substantiated safeguarding concerns/allegations (including a group of low-level concerns about the same individual) that meet the harm threshold in references."

-12. Allegations of abuse against another student (peer on peer / child on child abuse), including issues of sexual violence and harassment
+17. Allegations of abuse against another pupil (child on child abuse), including issues of sexual violence and harassment